smtbk0021/argo-keycloak/README.md

 # argo-keycloak
 starting the task

-# 1 cloning a simple project to test argo CD
+## 1 Adding a simple project to test argo CD
+I added to samle yaml files to test